Our Schools and Communities

 Secondary School Education

-For many children in Zambia, formal education ends in the 7th grade.
-Wiphan encourages the 7th grade graduates of Wiphan to continue their education by paying the secondary school fees for local government schools for any student who desires to continue their education.
+For many children in Africa, formal education ends in the 7th grade.
+Wiphan encourages the 7th grade graduates of Wiphan to continue their education by paying the secondary school fees to local government schools for any student who desires to continue their education.
 The Inshila Program, Wiphan's Secondary School Support Program, is designed to provide discipleship and accountability for these students, many who do not receive encouragement to stay in school from their caregivers.